IsaacTunney/IsaacTunney.github.io/_pages/aboutMe.md

 ## Favorite Quotes
 I tend to write down special quotes that have transformed the way I think, so here's a list of my favorite ones:
-  - Success is the ability to go from failure to failure without a loss of enthusiasm. - Winston Churchill
+  - Success is the ability to go from failure to failure without a loss of enthusiasm. - Winston Churchill (?)
-  - Un événement est aussi important que l'importance qu'on lui accorde.
+  - Un événement est aussi important que l'importance qu'on lui accorde. - My physics professor in college
+  - You can do anything, but not everything. - David Allen
+  - Thinking small is a self fulfilling prophecy. - Jeff Bezos
+  - I fear not the man who has practiced 10,000 kicks once, but the man who has practiced 1 kick 10,000 times. - Bruce Lee
+  - Luck is a dividend of sweat.
+The more you sweat, the more you get. - Ray Kroc